This article was written by [company] associate attorney Beverly Ward Via.

 The study points to the idea that women, not being as financially reliant on husbands as they once were, may now evaluate their marriages more incisively, and if they’re not happy, they’re more likely to leave.

-Credit card statements – Again, the credit card statements will help you identify the total amount of debt held by you and your spouse and provide clues as to spending.
+Credit card statements – Again, the credit card statements will help you identify the total amount of debt held by you and your spouse and provide clues as to spend.

 Mortgage statements – The equity you have in a house, as well as what you still owe the bank, will be key components in a fair divorce settlement, particularly if the marital residence will be transferred to one spouse rather than sold.